winzillion/FluxJava/README.md

 With it's one-way data flow principle, it makes tracing changes during development simpler and makes bugs easier to track down and fix.

 FluxJava is not only focus on Android projects but also any other Java ones.
-Flux is a good practice to help reduce the problems of MVC complicate dependencies when the number of views grow up in Android projects.
+Flux is a good practice to help reduce the problems of MVC complicate dependencies when the number of views goes up in Android projects.
 It also can be applied into different kinds of interactive interface that need to access data, not just user interface.

 # Binaries